Publication Ethics

 • Coordination: Editors may coordinate with reviewers, authors, and other members of the editorial team to ensure a smooth review workflow.
 This involves managing the peer-review process, communicating with authors, and making sure that deadlines are met.

 • Plagiarism and Misconduct: Editors should actively work to prevent and address plagiarism, data fabrication, and other forms of research misconduct.
-They must take appropriate action if ethical breaches are detected during the review process or after publication.
+They should take appropriate action if ethical breaches are detected during the review process or after publication.

 Editorial Independence Statement: Science, Engineering and Technology journal upholds its commitment to maintaining editorial independence from its owners and sponsors.
 The journal is dedicated to adhering to the highest standards of scientific integrity and ethical publishing practices.
 We are dedicated to providing a fair, rigorous, and transparent peer review process for all submissions, upholding the highest standards of academic excellence, and ensuring the impartiality and independence of our editorial decisions.
-Our commitment to editorial independence ensures that the content published in Science, Engineering and Technology journal is a product of scientific merit, free from undue influence, and represents a true reflection of the research community's contributions.
+Our commitment to editorial independence ensures that the content published in the journal is a product of scientific merit, free from undue influence, and represents a true reflection of the research community's contributions.

 Reviewers' responsibilities: